morassman/atom-commander/README.md

 Button|Action
 ---|---
 F2 Rename|Rename the highlighted file or folder.
-F3 Add Project|Adds the highlighted or selected folders as project folders to the workspace.
+F3 Add Project|Add the highlighted or selected folders as project folders to the workspace.
 If a folder isn't highlighted nor any folders selected then the folder currently being shown will be added.
-F4 New File|Creates a new file in the selected pane's folder and opens it for editing.
+F4 New File|Create a new file in the selected pane's folder and opens it for editing.
 F5 Copy|Copy the selected files to the other pane.
 F6 Move|Move the selected files to the other pane.
-F7 New Folder|Creates a new folder in the current pane.
+F7 New Folder|Create a new folder in the current pane.
-F8 Delete|Deletes the selected files in the current pane.
+F8 Delete|Delete the selected files in the current pane.
-F9 Hide|Hides and shows the panel.
+F9 Focus|Toggle focus between the panel and the editor.
+F10 Hide|Toggle visibility.

 ## Keys
 Use the arrow keys, page-up, page-down, home and end to navigate.